frankstepanski/js-fullstack-course/2-Web Development/1-system-foundations.md

 1. **You create files on your computer** using your **operating system** (like macOS or Windows).
    These might include HTML, CSS, and JavaScript files for a website.

-2. You manage those files using the **terminal** — navigating folders, creating project directories, and running commands like `npm start` or `python app.py` to launch your code.
+2. You manage those files using the **terminal** — navigating folders, creating project directories, and running commands like `npm start` to launch your code.

 3. When your project runs locally, your computer acts as a **local server**, using the **loopback IP address** (`127.0.0.1`) to simulate a website environment.